harness/developer-hub/docs/continuous-integration/use-ci/build-and-upload-artifacts/build-and-push-to-acr.md

 This topic explains how to add a Build and Push to [Azure Container Registry](https://azure.microsoft.com/en-us/products/container-registry) (ACR) step to a CI pipeline.

 These steps assume you're familiar with creating CI pipelines.
-If you haven't create a pipeline before, try this tutorial to [Get started for free with the fastest CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).
+If you haven't created a pipeline before, try this tutorial to [Get started for free with the fastest CI on the planet](https://developer.harness.io/tutorials/build-code/fastest-ci).

 ## Add the Build and Push to ACR step